Guess what?! Grandma’s got a blog!

-I picked up a couple steady clients who needed a VA.
+I picked up a couple of steady clients who needed a VA.

 I even picked up a writing job!

-I started earning — not a lot, but I’ve almost reached my monthly income goal.
-Once I get one or two more clients, I’ll be ready to set new goals.
+I started earning — not a lot, but enough to reach my monthly income goal.
+(Then I set new goals, and I’m still working to reach them.)

 I May Have to Spend Some Time Away From Home